RiotGames/developer-relations/sample_apps/rso_sample_apps/rust/README.md

 - `make clean`: This command cleans up any build artifacts from previous builds.
 It's a good practice to clean up before starting a new build.

 - `make run`: This command runs the Rust project.
 It starts the application.

+- `make debug` : This command runs the Rust project with debug logging enabled.
+It starts the application.

 To use these commands, open a terminal in the project's root directory and type the command you want to use.
 For example, to build the project, type `make build`.